Protocol

 Gatekeeper

 The Gatekeeper is the verification obligation that every execution environment MUST satisfy before proceeding with an attested action.
-It is not a prescribed component or deployment topology — it is the guarantee that attestation verification has occurred.
+It is not a prescribed component or deployment topology — it is the guarantee that attestation verification has occurred and a valid receipt has been obtained.

 The Gatekeeper obligation may be satisfied by: